A Lesson to Learn: Sundial Growers Inc. (SNDL)

 SNDL’s Market Performance

-SNDL stocks went down by -7.56% for the week, with a monthly jump of 75.56% and a quarterly performance of 66.31%, while its annual performance rate touched -80.83%.
-The volatility ratio for the week stands at 8.07% while the volatility levels for the past 30 days are set at 20.79% for Sundial Growers Inc..
-The simple moving average for the period of the last 20 days is -8.52% for SNDL stocks with a simple moving average of -20.03% for the last 200 days.
+SNDL stocks went up by 4.34% for the week, with a monthly jump of 107.64% and a quarterly performance of 165.96%, while its annual performance rate touched -79.08%.
+The volatility ratio for the week stands at 15.69% while the volatility levels for the past 30 days are set at 22.04% for Sundial Growers Inc..
+The simple moving average for the period of the last 20 days is -4.20% for SNDL stocks with a simple moving average of -6.17% for the last 200 days.

 Analysts’ Opinion of SNDL